jetbrains-academy/introduction_to_python/Classes and objects/__str__ vs __repr__/task.md

 Implement `__str__` and `__repr__` methods for the class `Cat`. `__str__` method should return a string like this:
 `"My siamese cat's name is Lucy"`;  `__repr__` method should return a string like this:
-`"Cat, breed: siamese, name: Lucy"`
+`"Cat, breed: siamese, name: Lucy"`.
+Use f-strings.